 Vitamin E application is a popular practice, but there still needs to be more research to prove it makes a difference.

-Lauric acid, another coconut oil ingredient, has also been studied for its potential in reducing Propionibacterium acnes (P. acnes)bacteria in certain forms of inflammatory acne.
+Lauric acid, another coconut oil ingredient, has for its potential in reducing Propionibacterium acnes (P. acnes)bacteria in certain forms of inflammatory acne.
 This could help prevent future acne lesions and the scars that often come with them.

 Stretch marks occur when the middle layer of skin (dermis) stretches at a rapid rate.
 This can be a result of pregnancy or other weight gain.
 Once stretch marks occur, they’re difficult to get rid of.